kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Counters map[string]Counter
 }

-// Counter describes a quantity associated with a device. type Counter struct {
+// Counter describes a quantity that multiple devices consume when in use. type Counter struct {
   // Value defines how much of a certain device counter is available.
   //